hydro-informatics/hydro-informatics.github.io/_sources/exercises/ex-sediment.md

         self.compute_phi()
 ```

-Add the `check_validity` method to verify if the provided cross-section characteristics fall into the range of validity of the Meyer-Peter & Müller formula (i.e., slope, grain size, ratio of discharge and water depth, and *Froude* number):
+Add the `check_validity` method to verify if the provided cross-section characteristics fall into the range of validity of the Meyer-Peter & Müller formula (i.e., slope, grain size, ratio of discharge and water depth, and {term}`Froude number`):

 ```python
     def check_validity(self, Fr):